erb24/thermomaps-gayberne/README.md

-This repo showcases the ability of Thermodynamic Maps to learn the phase transitions in a system of Gay-Berne ellipsoids.
+This repo showcases the ability of Thermodynamic Maps to learn the isotropic-nematic phase transitions in a system of Gay-Berne ellipsoids.
 The notebook supports outlines how to infer behavior at the phase transition using only samples from either side of the phase transition.
+As is obvious by the fork, this project is inspired strongly by the following work:

+Herron *et al.*, "Inferring phase transitions and critical exponents from limited observations with Thermodynamic Maps," 	arXiv:2308.14885

 To install with GPU support for calculations, remove `torch' from the requirements.txt file, then use the following to install torch with CUDA: